 - If possible then raise the humidity of the room.
 A dry room harbours more dust.
 More water content in the air means less floating dust.

-Modern paints that are water based and fast drying will have less issue with accumulating dust.
-When a painting job is done professionally there should be no issue with dust getting stuck on paint.
+Modern paints that are water-based and fast-drying will have fewer issues with accumulating dust.
+When a painting job is done professionally there should be no issue with dust getting stuck on the paint.